Childhood Immunisation Schedule

 Tdap – Tetanus, low dose Diptheria and low-dose acellular Whooping cough vaccine

-HPV – Human Papilloma Virus vaccine
+HPV9 – Human Papilloma Virus vaccine